|4.6 / 5

 - Late checkout – Sleep in a bit on your next stay with late checkout.

 - Two water bottles per stay – A small perk, complimentary water bottles add a bit of extra luxury to your stay.

 - Space-available room upgrades – As long as there is a room available, you can get an upgraded room for free at select Hilton brands.

 - Continental breakfast – Enjoy a complimentary breakfast at most Hilton hotels.

-- 5th night free on reward bookings – One of the most valuable Hilton Honors perks, elite status members enjoy the fifth night free on rewards stays.
+- 5th night free on reward bookings – One of the most valuable Hilton Honors perks, elite status members enjoy the fifth night free on consecutive rewards stays.
 This can save hundreds on pricier vacations.

 Additionally, you can be bumped up to diamond status any year you spend at least $40,000 on your Hilton Surpass card.
-This is a pretty high spend threshold to reach, but if you can meet it, you’ll enjoy even plusher perks – including executive lounge access at participating properties.
+This is a pretty high spending threshold to reach, but if you can meet it, you’ll enjoy even plusher perks – including executive lounge access at participating properties.